-Data tiering is supported with AWS-managed encryption and Azure-managed encryption.
+Data tiering is supported with encryption technologies.

 Thin provisioning must be enabled on volumes.

-You must ensure that Cloud Volumes ONTAP has a connection to S3.
+Ensure that Cloud Volumes ONTAP has a connection to S3.
 The best way to provide that connection is by creating a VPC Endpoint to the S3 service.
 For instructions, see AWS Documentation: Creating a Gateway Endpoint.